-The Conville courses are aimed at those who have not done any sort of course in the Winter Mountains before but are experienced summer hill walkers and climbers.
-This winter the Trust is offering subsidised winter training courses based in the Cairngorms.
-These courses are specially designed to give a sound introduction to the techniques needed for moving on snow and ice – both in Britain in winter and in the Alps.
-The course will include the use of crampons and ice axes, belaying and rope work, avalanche assessment and other topics related to Winter Mountains.
+These courses are aimed at those who have not done any sort of course in the winter mountains before but are experienced summer hillwalkers and climbers.
+This winter, the Trust is offering subsidised winter training courses based in the Cairngorms.
+The courses are specially designed to give a sound introduction to the techniques needed for moving on snow and ice – both in Britain in winter and in the Alps.
+The course will include the use of crampons and ice axes, belaying and rope work, avalanche assessment and other topics related to winter mountaineering.

-The courses are being run by Di Gilbert and are based at Ardenbeg Outdoor Centre in Grantown-on-Spey.
-The courses last for two days, and students must arrive the night before the course is due to start.
+The courses are based at Ardenbeg Outdoor Centre in Grantown-on-Spey.
+They last for two days and students must arrive the night before the course is due to start.
 The course fee includes accommodation (two nights), food and all essential in-course transport.
-Please note that should you wish to arrive early or stay for extra days, accommodation will be available at additional cost (subject to availability) at Ardenbeg for an additional cost.
+Please note that should you wish to arrive early or stay for extra days, accommodation will be available (subject to availability) at Ardenbeg for an additional cost.
 Further information will be sent to successful applicants.

 The purpose of this two-day course based in Wales is to provide a top-class introduction to Alpine mountaineering at the lowest possible cost.
 It is not possible to cover Alpine mountaineering in great detail over two days, but an introduction to the basic considerations, like the use of equipment, glacier travel, crevasse rescue can be provided.

 This is a stand-alone course.
 You do not need to have, nor intended to complete the Jonathan Conville Memorial Trust Alpine-based course to be able to apply for this course.